jasonh4882/dnaBarcodeClassificationFall2021/README.md

 The goal of this project was to take in a DNA barcode and then make a classification as to what species the sample belongs.
 There are some species in the test data that are "new species" not seen in the training data.
 Such a sample should be classified with a label of -1.
 This was done as a part of a Kaggle competition that can be found [here](https://www.kaggle.com/c/dna-barcode-classification/overview).

 As a part of the competition, 4 files were provided: a sample submission CSV, test features CSV, train features CSV, and train labels CSV.
-The training features and corresponding labels were to be used as the basis for editmating the test label for each set of test features.
+The training features and corresponding labels were to be used as the basis for determining the test label for each set of test features.

 The primary method used in this project to identify the test labels was k-mer based feature engineering combined with a random forest.
 This was accomplished using the Python programming language primarily inside JupyterLab notebooks.